Tony7466/systemrescue-custompkg/README.md

   in a docker container.
 So the first step is to prepare an Arch Linux build environment in one form or another.
-* Go to the directory which contains the PKGBUILD file for a particular package, and then run the following command: `makepkg`.
+* Go to the directory which contains the PKGBUILD file for a particular package, and then run the following command: `makepkg -cf`.
 This command will download the program source code, and it will build the package.

 ## Building custom packages with docker
 You can run the build process in docker containers, either because you are not